DC State Fair

 DC State Fair is an organization in Washington, D.C., that is culturally analogous to state fairs elsewhere in the United States.
 It is an organization dedicated to showcasing D.C. residents' talents in baking, cooking, brewing, crafting, gardening, and sewing.
+The 2026 fair is scheduled for September 6 at 800 K St. (Anthem Row) across from Mount Vernon Square.